Nagasaki45/blog.leverstone.me/content/Tutorials/phoenix_templates_and_active_navbar_items.rst

 :author: Tom Gurion
 :tags: elixir, phoenix, web
 :slug: phoenix-templates-and-active-navbar-items
+:description: A short tutorial on setting the active navbar item dynamically with phoenix and bootstrap.

 We build a web-app, and want the items on the navigation bar to be active when the user visits the corresponding page, like this: